Mahesh1416/applied-ml-Bashyal/notebooks/project02/README.md

 It includes features such as passenger class, sex, age, fare, and survival status.

 This dataset provides an excellent opportunity to:
-- Practice handling missing data
+- Learn how to handle missing data
-- Explore relationships between features
+- Build skills geared towards machine learning
-- Engineer new variables
+- Learn how to study the relationships between several factors
-- Build and evaluate predictive models
+- Build predictive models

 We aim to understand how these features may have influenced the survival outcomes of Titanic passengers.